 Staff obtained consent to care and treatment in line with legislation and guidance.

-The practice team understood the importance of obtaining and recording patients' consent to treatment.
+There were arrangements to review and obtain consent at each stage of a patient's treatment The practice team understood the importance of obtaining and recording patients' consent to treatment.
 The staff were aware of the need to obtain proof of legal guardianship or Power of Attorney for patients who lacked capacity or for children who are looked after.
 The dentists gave patients information about treatment options and the risks and benefits of these, so they could make informed decisions.
 We saw this documented in patients' records.
 Patients confirmed their dentist listened to them and gave them clear information about their treatment.